Executive Brief

 • Manage systems and select vendors (as needed) for healthcare and retirement selection platforms.

-• Conduct pay band and compensation analysis to ensure internal equity and market competitiveness.
+• Conduct analysis to ensure internal equity and market competitiveness of MCSF’s compensation packages.

 • Coach managers in effective leadership and communication practices.

-• Establish clear performance management systems focused on accountability, growth, and feedback.
+• Establish clear performance management and performance review systems focused on accountability, growth, feedback, and the incorporation of MCSF’s core values.

 • Partner with leadership to identify learning and professional development opportunities.

-• Chair or support the Employee Engagement Committee to foster a positive and inclusive workplace culture.
+• With the President and CEO and all staff, foster a positive and inclusive workplace culture.

 • Strong knowledge of employment law, compensation structures, and benefits administration.